 The fish communities displayed a pattern of increasing diversity moving from the drier to wetter sides of the survey region (Fig. 3).
+This may be mediated by changes in water quality and sediment composition along the gradient.
 Fish Shannon diversity correlates positively with precipitation, but negatively with conductivity and NH4+, canopy coverage and Low-Flow Pulse Percent (LFPP) (Table 5, Table 6).
-Water quality was similar to polluted streams in the semi-arid streams; Conductivity and NH4+ were higher in semi-arid streams and exhibited levels similar to urbanized stream are high (Fig. 3).
-High solute concentrations and biological waste products could limit diversity by permitting only species with specialized osmoregulatory adaptations (East et al. 2017).
+Conductivity and NH4+ were comparatively higher in semi-arid streams and exhibited levels similar to urbanized streams (CITATION)(Fig. 3).
+Increased conductivity was likely driven by evaporation and the high watershed area/discharge ratio in the semi-arid streams and limits the species pool to taxa with specialized osmoregulatory adaptations (East et al. 2017).
+Waste water effluent has a greater impact on low discharge streams and stream drying can further increase NH4+ in remaining pools (Dehedin et al. 2013).
+Elevated NH4+ is directly toxic to many fish (Randall and Tsui 2002) and also fuels algal growth, many of which produce cyanotoxins.
 We also noted but did not quantify higher concentrations of silt in the semi-arid streams with prohibitive implications for nesting species.
-These results suggest that as conditions become drier, water quality imposes abiotic filters on fish assembly which reduce overall community diversity.
+We interpret these patterns to mean that as conditions become drier, water quality imposes abiotic filters on fish assembly which reduce overall community diversity and selects for taxa with specialized adaptations for the harsh conditions.

-In addition to diversity, fish community composition also correlated with annual precipitation.
-Communities in semi-arid streams (<75 cm annual precipitation) were composed of small, live-bearing, omnivores able to tolerate high salinities including Sailfin Molly (Poecilia latipinna, 95 psu) and Western Mosquitofish (Gambusia affinis, 58.5 psu) (Page and Burr, B.M.
+Communities in semi-arid streams were composed of small, live-bearing, omnivores able to tolerate high salinities including Sailfin Molly (Poecilia latipinna, 95 psu) and Western Mosquitofish (Gambusia affinis, 58.5 psu) (Page and Burr, B.M.
 1991).
 The strongest compositional shift observed were increases in the abundance of centrarchids (sunfish) with increases in annual rainfall.
 Centrarchid species have 3-7 year lifespans, breed annually, build nests, and are omnivores (Cooke and Philipp 2009).
 Additional increases in diversity towards the wetter side of the climate gradient include the addition of black bullhead catfish (a demersal, nesting omnivore), and several shiner species (small broadcast spawning minnows).
 These organisms require conditions that are stable across years as well as suitable substrate for rearing young, suggesting that conditions in semi-arid sites are excluding these taxa through environmental filtering.
 Additionally, some of the sub-humid and mesic sites also had seasonally migrating taxa including Rio Grande Cichlid (Hericthys cyanogutattus), Hogchoker (Trinectes maculatus), and American Eel (Anguilla rostrate) (Rehage et al. 2016; Koski 1978; Wenner, C.A.
 1978).
 These were absent from semi-arid sites.
 Given the similar proximity to nearby reservoirs and estuaries, migratory taxa may have been excluded from streams with habitat fragmentation, indicated here by low flow pulse %, that typify semi-arid streams (Williams 1999; De Jong et al. 2015).